nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

         * No patients in the list
     * **Test case:** `addf n|Jake Tio i|T0171281N s|M d|2001-10-27`<br>
       **Expected:** An error is shown stating `Invalid commmand format`

+### Viewing detailed information on a patient

+1. Viewing detailed information on a patient with a valid NRIC found in the patient list.

+   * **Prerequisites:** The patient list contains a patient entry with the NRIC "T0123456A".
+   * **Test case:** `view T0123456A`.
+   * **Expected:** Detailed information on the patient entry with the corresponding NRIC is shown.
+Command success message shown in the status message.

+2. No patient with the corresponding valid NRIC found in the patient list when viewing detailed information on a patient.

+   * **Prerequisites:** The patient list contains no patient entries with the NRIC "S0000001X".
+   * **Test case:** `view S0000001X`.
+   * **Expected:** Detailed information is not shown.
+Patient not found error details shown in the status message.

+3. Keying in an invalid NRIC when viewing detailed information on a patient.

+   * **Test case:** `view T000001X`.
+   * **Expected:** Detailed information is not shown.
+Invalid command error details shown in the status message.

+4. No NRIC keyed in when viewing detailed information on a patient.

+   * **Test case:** `view`.
+   * **Expected:** Detailed information is not shown.
+Invalid command error details shown in the status message.